Skip to main content

 About the Urban and Community Forestry Program

-The Urban and Community Forestry Program (UCF) of the U.S. Department of Agriculture's Forest Service is the only Federal program dedicated to growing and maintaining urban trees, forests, and green spaces.
+The Urban and Community Forestry Program of the U.S. Department of Agriculture's Forest Service is the only Federal program dedicated to growing and maintaining urban and community trees, forests, and green spaces.
 Authorized under the Cooperative Forestry Assistance Act of 1978, Urban Forestry assists States and partner organizations in applying nature-based solutions to chronic and emergent economic, social, and environmental challenges.

 Key program facts: